Mary Miles Minter: Later years

 Minter commented she was content to live without her Hollywood career.
 She later reconciled with her mother and proclaimed her love for Taylor throughout her life.
 Minter's money had been invested in Los Angeles real estate, and she seems to have lived in relative comfort and prosperity.
 She later moved to a house in Santa Monica, California; her mother Charlotte Shelby died there in 1957.

 In 1981, Minter was severely beaten in a burglary at her home in which more than $300,000 worth of antiques, china and jewelry were taken.
 A former live-in companion and three other people were charged with attempted murder and burglary.
 The police described her as a frail old woman, and people often were shocked to learn she had been a famous movie star.

 Minter died in 1984 at age 82 from a stroke in Santa Monica.
 She was cremated, and her ashes were scattered at sea.
 For her contribution to movies, she has a star on the Hollywood Walk of Fame at 1724 Vine Street in Hollywood.

 Legacy

 Much of Minter's work has been lost; of her 53 films, approximately a dozen are known to exist today.
 A print of her 1919 movie The Ghost of Rosy Taylor surfaced in New Zealand in the 1990s.
 Other known surviving movies include The Fairy and the Waif (1915), Youth's Endearing Charm (1916), A Dream or Two Ago (1916), The Innocence of Lizette (1916), The Eyes of Julia Deep (1918), Nurse Marjorie (1920), A Cumberland Romance (1920) and The Little Clown (1921).

+Film historian Edward Wagenknecht provides this retrospective observation regarding Minter's film legacy:

+Wagenknecht adds: “Miss Minter was well aware of this, young as she was, and deeply distressed by it.”